 The front of the studio features floor-to-ceiling windows that flood the room with warm light.
 It brings to mind what an old-world European confectionary might look like with stone walls, trays of chocolates in various stages of preparation, and apronclad workers bustling around various work stations.

 “Can you stand some toffee?” chocolatier Kevin Wenzel asks me, placing a few broken pieces in my hands.
 I take a bite, and the soft buttery crunch of the nutty toffee mixes with warm chocolate.
-Its light texture balances
+Its light texture balances the rich flavors.

 Making chocolate keeps Wenzel and his crew busy year-round, but from March through August, visitors can take a 45-minute guided tour (by appointment only) or take a hands-on chocolate-making class from Wenzel himself.